Should you go to Fairbanks Alaska…in the winter? The answer is a resounding yes!

 - Did you know that it doesn’t have to be cold for you to see the Aurora Borealis?
 It just has to be dark.
 Dark nights just happen to coincide with cold in the latitudes in which the lights can be seen.

 - Get away from ambient light.
 We stayed in an Airbnb outside of Fairbanks and could see the Aurora perfectly from the back porch of our house.
 In town they were much fainter.
-Consider staying in an Airbnb outside of town like this pretty chalet or this nice apartment with views only about 10 minutes out of town.
-This igloo might be a super interesting place to stay to see the lights.
-You might also want to take a look at the Borealis Basecamp.

 - Check the weather forecast.
 Cloud cover will obscure the lights